Video Tutorial Entropy

 Quick Notes Entropy

-- If there are lots of possible of ways of arranging particles in a system, there is high disorder and it has a higher entropy.
+- If there is a high level disorder - it has a high entropy.

-- If there are fewer possible ways of arranging particles in a system, there is less disorder and it has a lower entropy.
+- If there is a lower level disorder - it has a lower entropy.

 Full Notes Entropy